PeterEB/coap-node/README.md

 *************************************************
 <a name="API_checkin"></a>
 ### checkin([callback])
-Send a checkin request to inform the Server that cnode wake up from sleep.
-When succeeds, cnode will fire a 'login' event.
+Send a checkin request to inform the Server that this cnode wake up from sleep.
+When succeeds, cnode will fire a `login` event.

 **Arguments:**